Kiranjith83/SA/SA.md

 - When to use CloudFront Signed URLs over S3 signed URLs?
   - If access to object is restricted with OAI(Origin Access Identity).
   - Applications can use CloudFront SDKs to generate the signed URL.
+  - Only authrorized people need to access a resource, then signed URL can be used.

 # Amazon FSx for Windows.
 - Provides a fully managed native win filesystem so you can easily move windows based applications that require file storage to aws.